geoserver/geoserver/doc/en/user/source/services/wfs/webadmin.rst

 Override GML 3.2 MIME type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The default MIME used for GML 3.2 encoded responses is ``application/gml+xml; version=3.2`` which is the MIME type mandated by OGC WFS 2.0 specification.
-This MIME type is not identified as XML by most common clients like browsers.
+This MIME type is not identified as XML by most common clients such as browsers.

 Option :guilabel:`Override MIME Type` allows the selection of the MIME type that should be used for the responses encoded in GML 3.2.